neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encoding.md

 ![](table1.JPG)

 As mentioned above, binary is the numeral system that computers "understand".
-The binary representation of these two files are literally how these files are stored in the computer (what's known as bits, `1`s and `0`s, on the computer).
+The binary representation of these two files are literally how these files are stored in the computer (as what are known as bits, `1`s and `0`s, on the computer).
 The hex and decimal representation are just different ways of representing those bits.
 We can see that every byte in binary (1 byte is equal to 8 bits) lines up with 2 hex characters.
 And we can see what those same values would be if they were represented in decimal.
 But even armed with this understanding of hex and binary, there's still a lot to go.
 How does all this relate to the contents of `file1.txt`?

 > ## This file uses an ASCII encoding

 Remember that these binary, hex, and decimal representations are all of the same number.
 But we're not storing a number!
 We're storing `abc`.
 The problem is that computers have no concept of letters.
 They only understand numbers.
 So we need a way to say to the computer, "I want this character to translate to number X, this next character to translate to number Y, etc...".
 Enter ASCII.

-Over the years ASCII has more or less become the defacto standard for encoding text written using the English alphabet.
+Over the years ASCII has more or less become the de facto standard for encoding text written using the English alphabet.
 It assigns a numeric value for all 26 lowercase letters, all 26 uppercase letters, punctuation, symbols, and even the digits 0-9.
 Here is a picture of the ASCII table:

 ![](asciitable.jpg)

-Here is the mapping of hex values to their ASCII encodings using the ASCII table:
+Here is the mapping of hex values to their ASCII characters using the ASCII table:

 ![](table2.JPG)

 We can see `a`, `b`, and `c` there just as we would expect.
 What is that `LF` doing there at the end though? `LF` is a newline character in Unix (standing for "line feed").
 However I didn't press the `Return` key when editing `file1.txt`.
 There should be no newline there!
 Actually, newlines are also used to indicate the end of a file (commonly abbreviated as `EOF`).
 Ubuntu inserted it for me, presumably because of how the [POSIX standard defines a line](https://stackoverflow.com/questions/729692/why-should-text-files-end-with-a-newline).

+Any character in the ASCII character set requires only 1 byte to store.
+ASCII only supports 128 characters, as we saw in the ASCII table.
+However, 1 byte allows for 256 (or 2<sup>8</sup>) values to be represented.
+In decimal that would be `0` (`00000000` in binary) through `255` (`11111111` in binary).
+That should mean ASCII can support 128 more characters.
+Why isn't that the case?
+ASCII only required 128 characters to support English text and accompanying symbols so presumably that was all that was taken into account when the ASCII standard was formalized.
+[Joel Spolsky](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) wrote an excellent blog post on this (which informed much of my understanding needed to write my own post).
+Basically the issue was fragmentation.
+Everyone agreed what the first 128 values should map to, but then everyone went and decided their own usage for the remaining 128 values.

 Great!
 This was an important step.
 We saw that the computer encodes the string `abc` into bits in order to store it.
 We can then view these bits as the computer has stored it in binary, or we can use different representations such as hex. `a` becomes `97`, `b` becomes `98`, `c` becomes `99`, and the Linux OS adds a `10` at the end to indicate `EOF`.
 ASCII is just a way to map bits to characters.